delapuente/gitincouples/bob.md

 So you've finished the exercise.
 It could be great if you now delete your local repository (by simply removing the folder) and [the remote one in GitHub](https://help.github.com/articles/deleting-a-repository) and switch roles with Alice.
+Don't stop visiting
-Don't stop to visit the FAQ and Tricks to find additional help!
+[FAQ and Tricks](https://github.com/lodr/gitincouples/edit/master/faq.md) to find additional help!